-Literacy On-Track Action Team
+Kindergarten Readiness Action Team

 Goal: Children & youth have the literacy skills needed at all stages to support academic success

-- All children are ready for kindergarten
+- All children are ready for success in kindergarten

-First, the team worked to revise and, through the partnership between early childhood providers and District 65, efficiently beta test the kindergarten intake form to more adequately track children’s participation in early childhood programs.
+First, the team worked to revise and, through the partnership between early childhood providers and District 65, efficiently beta tested the kindergarten intake form to more adequately track children’s participation in early childhood programs.
 This will allow D65 and EC2C to better understand how various approaches to, and doses of, early childhood education impact kindergarten readiness.

 Working with the District, a shared definition for kindergarten readiness has been established and quidebooks developed for both parents and teachers to ensure this common understanding is widely available.